Superrehtard/old_diaspora_wiki/Security-Architecture-Proposal.md

 * Each Post also has an actual security level, between None and its maximum security level, as selected by its Owner.

 ### None
 Posts with the None security level are not encrypted and available to anyone.
 They can be posted from any Client, stored by Seeds without encryption, and likewise communicated between Seeds without encryption.
-Any seed can request the Post from its Owner's Seed.
+Any Seed can request the Post from its Owner's Seed.

 ### Low
 The Low security level encrypts Posts with a symmetric key at the Seed level.